ktaffy/F25-Group1/README.md

     - Vercel is a free service that has automatic CI/CD, and monitoring.

 ## Deployment Plan
 The frontend is deployed on vercel with this url: <a>https://mise-en-place-alpha.vercel.app/</a>.
-The backedn is deployed with the serverless option on Railway.
+The backend is deployed with the serverless option on Railway.
 The database is also run through supabase.